Wage subsidy: Outline of the operation of the wage subsidy and related systems

-The graph shows the take-home salary y' for a worker as a function of the wage y an employer would be willing to pay him or her for his services; y' is y adjusted for all taxes, benefits and subsidies and for any state-funded basic income.
-We use a simplified model ignoring such complexities as child benefits and collective bargaining.
-The wage a worker commands can be identified with his or her marginal productivity.
+The graph shows the take-home salary y' for a worker as a function of the wage an employer would be willing to pay them for their services; y' is y adjusted for all taxes, benefits, and subsidies and for any state-funded basic income.
+This simplified model ignores complexities like child benefits and collective bargaining.
+The wage a worker commands can be identified with their marginal productivity.

-We let u be the cost of living at what society considers to be the minimum reasonable standard, and assume that both unemployment benefit and UBI would be set at this level.
-Guaranteed minimum income may be considered as equivalent to unemployment benefit for the purposes of this discussion.
-As before, we let θ be the income tax threshold in a conventional system and let y0 be the marginal productivity of the least employable person in the workforce (excluding extreme cases).
+Let u be the cost of living at what society considers to be the minimum reasonable standard and assume that both unemployment benefit and UBI would be set at this level.
+Guaranteed minimum income may be considered equivalent to unemployment benefit for the purposes of this discussion.
+Let θ be the income tax threshold in a conventional system and y0 be the marginal productivity of the least employable person in the workforce (excluding extreme cases).
 If y0 > u the market can be left to itself since no one will suffer undue hardship.

-More reasonably we shall assume that y0 < u.
-We can ignore the part of the graph to the left of y0 since it is essentially unpopulated (except for people electing to take y = 0).
+More reasonably it is assumed that y0 < u.
+The part of the graph to the left of y0 is ignored since it is essentially unpopulated (except for people electing to take y = 0).
 The important property of any function specifying in terms of y is its gradient: a steep function gives the worker an incentive to work, and a flat function takes the incentive away.
-Ideally we would like the function to be as steep as possible everywhere, but since redistribution is the only tool at our disposal, an operation which steepens the function at one point is likely to make it less steep somewhere else.
+Ideally, the function should be as steep as everywhere possible, but since redistribution is the only tool available, an operation that steepens the function at one point is likely to make it less steep somewhere else.